mikenhu/helsinki-hsl-clock/README.md

 # HSL Clock

-[This tweet on X](https://twitter.com/eddible/status/1564917603180617731?s=20&t=dcHyyQINVi-xO-h7mmJiKw) inpired me to create one for my smart home as well as to learn Python language.
+[This tweet on X](https://twitter.com/eddible/status/1564917603180617731?s=20&t=dcHyyQINVi-xO-h7mmJiKw) aspired me to create one for my smart home as well as to learn Python language.

 ![Main demo](demos/1.gif)